gotchoices/MyCHIPs/doc/use-docker.md

 This is a quick and simple way to launch MyCHIPs for simple testing and evaluation.
 This is easier on Mac (and perhaps Windows) than on Linux because docker under Linux has certain additional [permission issues](https://docs.docker.com/engine/install/linux-postinstall/).
+If you're on Linux already, consider just using the native installation method.

 You will need node/npm installed and docker running on your host system.

-To launch a single server/database pair in development mode:
+To launch a single server/database pair (mychips0 and postgres0) in regular mode:
 ```
   npm run docker
 ```
 This will probably take a while on first run as it has to build images.
 It should be faster on subsequent runs.

-Once containers are launched, it will run until you interrupt it with a CTRL-C.
+Once containers are launched, they should run in the background until you stop them as follows:
-You can also use this command to stop and remove the containers:
 ```
   npm run docker-stop
 ```
+It may also be helpful to examine logs of the containers as is explained below.

-The server is configured from the file build/config.sh for either a production or development run-time profile.
+The server is configured from the file build/common.env for both the regular and development run-time profile.
-The hostname specified there for the MyCHIPs server (mychips0) will have to resolve to your system.
+The hostname specified there (mychips0) must resolve on your system to an IP number.
 For testing, you can solve this with a line in /etc/hosts (or C:\Windows\System32\drivers\etc\hosts) as follows:
 ```
   127.0.0.1	mychips0